anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This allows the YANG module to be updated without replacing all of the context.
 This document does not follow that pattern, but future updates may update only the YANG.

-This document also introduces an experimental mechanism to support future extensions without requiring the YANG module to be replaced.
+This document introduces a mechanism to support future extensions without requiring the YANG module to be replaced.
-This includes both new IETF Standard mechanisms, as well as a facility for manufacturer private extensions.
+This includes both a new IETF standard mechanism for extensions modeled after the mechanism present in {{?RFC8520}}, as well as a facility for manufacturer private extensions.

 The lifetimes of vouchers may vary.
 In some onboarding protocols, the vouchers may include a nonce restricting them to a single use,  whereas the vouchers in other onboarding protocols may have an